kine90/FlatBot/README.md

 This is a personal project, built out of necessity, to make my Berlin flat search a little less frustrating and time-consuming.
 FlatBot fills a gap that, as of 2025, ImmoScout24 has yet to address—even for premium subscribers.
 Here's hoping they'll catch up soon!

+### What it does

+FlatBot follows this workflow every 1–2 minutes:

+1. **EmailFetcher**:
+   - Scans unread emails in the mailbox.
+   - If the subject matches a flat offering, it extracts the expose link and stores it as a new offer in the database.

+2. **ImmoScout24 Processor**:
+   - Retrieves new offerings from the database.
+   - Opens a Chrome session and navigates to the expose link.
+   - Scrapes details from the listing, logs in if necessary, and applies using a customized template that addresses the real estate agent directly.
+   - Saves timestamps of each operation and offer details to the database for review.

 ## Requisites

 To run FlatBot, you’ll need: